logeshjankeeram/OOP-GAME/README.md

 - ESC: Pause game
 - Enter: Start game

+Note due to me running the game from mac- i coudl not test it from terminal.
+The game has to be package as .app to run or run directly from finder

 ## Project Structure
 - `Source/`: Contains all source code files
   - `Headers/`: Header files